IDCubed/oms-docs/sources/get_started/index.rst

 ------------------------

-We have a complete OMS deployment distributed as an importable VirtualBox virtual applicance.
+We have a complete OMS deployment distributed as an importable VirtualBox virtual appliance.
 The :ref:`OMS VirtualBox Setup Guide <deploy_development_vm>` steps through the import and setup process.

-This applicance includes:
+This appliance includes:

+* a reference implementation of the OMS Trusted Compute Framework (TCF)
-* a Personal Trusted Compute Cell (TCC) with OpenID Connect, a User Registry, and two example Trusted Application Bundles (TABs) to demo a basic OMS TCC
+* a reference implementation of a Personal Trusted Compute Cell (TCC).
+This includes the OMS CoreID and Persona through OpenID Connect and the CoreID Registry.
+* a basic interface for managing OMS Personas, implemented as a Trusted Application Bundle (TAB) for reference.
-* all OMS source code
+* all OMS source code, including the manifests and code to deploy two additional reference TABs, GPS Demo and Perguntus for data collection in OMS.
-* system automation to setup and manage the details of the services deployed
+* the system automation to set up and manage the details of the services deployed

 The appliance demonstrates:

+* the OMS Trusted Compute Framework
+* system automation in OMS
 * how applications are built in OMS
 * how authorization and token approvals work with OpenID Connect
 * how OMS makes use of Core Identities and Personas with configurable attributes